-When you think of summertime and food, my guess is you think of grilling out.
+When I think of summertime and food, I think of grilling out.
 It’s just what Americans do in the summer.
 I am not much of a griller, though.
-Don’t get me wrong – I can eat from a grill as well as the next gal, but I’ve just never cooked much on one.
+I’ve just never cooked much on one.
 So this week was a double challenge: make a new dish and cook on the grill.

 The family reviews of this recipe were mixed.
 My family thoroughly enjoyed the peaches.
 My dad commented on their nice, smoky flavor.
 They reminded me of my grandma Jean’s canned peaches.
 On the other hand, most everyone thought the chicken tasted bland.
 The glaze may have added more flavor as a marinade or even as a dipping sauce.
 I will say that we did not have the soy sauce that the recipe called for, so I subbed Worcestershire sauce.
-That may have affected the flavor of the chicken slightly, but I don’t know if it would account for the blandness.
+That may have affected the flavor of the chicken slightly, but I don’t feel like that would account for the blandness.

-If, like me, you’ve always hesitated at the thought of grilling your fruit for dessert, this recipe convinced me that it’s worth trying, even if the chicken may not be.
+If, like me, you’ve always hesitated at the thought of grilling your fruit for dessert, this recipe convinced me that it’s worth trying, even if the chicken isn’t.